dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 after work to play football.
 That's OK as long as it does not interfere with the rest.

-## Do That Now - One Hour

-This is the offspring of "Puzzle Mania" with the "Lots of work up front", where you end up doing some online tests that you have to finish in ONE HOUR NO MATTER WHAT!

-Problems with this approach have to do with how people react to deadlines, one of us due to previous past experiences has knee-jerk reaction like "why in one hour?", "Can we negotiate this?", and so forth.
-Also in real life (IRL) how many day to day tasks need to finish within exactly an hour?
-What happens if one finishes in half?

-In some configurations the tasks can be easily finished in say 20 to 30 minutes and the rest can be used for assurance or buffer.
-In some other cases it is exactly one hour non-stop.
-Some companies treat it as a stress test since some people can while others cannot function under tight constraints.
-There is also the case of following the herd: if everybody does it so should I.

----

-Dimitry: Related to the "write me code for 10 days" are those site that ask you to solve problems within an hour.
-DO THAT NOW ONE HOUR.

-Jason: I hate them so much...

-Dimitry: I have a personal issue with that: when someone gives me a deadline out of the blue, my brain rebels and freezes.
-I am in "no I want to think" or "negotiate the deadline" mode.

-Jason: These things have nothing to do with actual working conditions, how many tasks need to finish within an hour?

-Dimitry: Or if I finish in half, what do I do with the remaining time?

-Jason: Or if you need three?
-Will you be fired?
-Don't get it.

-Dimitry: I have seen some that can be done in far less time, some others take one hour non-stop.
-I think that some times people are told to use them or follow trends.

-Jason: There are some people that cannot function under tight constraints.
-Shows sometimes a luck of respect.

 ## No Career Progression

 We came across this while talking with companies from a hiring platform: There